 The Swaledale is a breed named after the Yorkshire valley of Swaledale.
-They are found throughout the more mountainous areas of Great Britain, but particularly in County Durham, Yorkshire, and the lower fells of Cumbria.
+The sheep are found throughout the more mountainous areas of Great Britain, but particularly in County Durham, Yorkshire, and the lower fells of Cumbria.
 Swaledales are noted for their off-white wool and curled horns.

 Well suited to the exposed regions in which they predominantly live, the Swaledales are hardy, thick coated, able bodied, and bold.